This post contains affiliate links. Please read my disclosure for more information.

 Of course – No Swimming.
 Watch for crocs!

 The homestead campground is probably the most popular place to stay in Mataranka.
-They have Cabins, motel rooms, powered and unpowered sites.
-Check out their website for pricing.
+They have cabins and motel rooms, and powered and unpowered sites.

 There are a few bonuses to staying at the homestead.
 Mataranka thermal springs is easily accessible (literally a 5 minute walk).
 It has internet (which is a precious commodity in the NT) and the pub with all the entertainment is also here.
 That is great if you want to have a few drinks, enjoy the show and not have to drive back to your campground.